51Degrees/dotNET-Device-Detection/README.md

 Request.Browser["IsTablet"]
 ```

-... from within a web application server side to determine the type of device accessing the web page.
+... from within a web application server side to determine the requesting device type.

 **Client Side:** Include...